-Welcome to my blog and wellness website, my name Sierra Marie Baker.
+Welcome to my blog and wellness website, my name is Sierra Marie Baker.
 I am a Registered Nurse and Board Certified Holistic Nurse.
 Currently, I am practicing as a Clinical Nurse Mentor in the Intensive Care Unit.
 I am also an Energy Healer, practicing energy work both in the hospital setting and within my community.

 Vision: To bridge the gap between conventional medicine and holistic healing.

 Mission: To be a service to others, providing heart-centered, holistic nursing care to the community, while promoting holism, self-care and wellness to facilitate health and healing.

 Bird Songs are a collection of my blogs – stories created through my experiences in life, energy work and practicing the Art of Nursing.

 I enjoy sharing my personal healing stories, intuitive ideas, health and wellness tips, positive affirmations and more.
 I hope you enjoy reading along.

 May you always find balance, healing and peace.

 My Healing Journey